dart-lang/site-www/src/_articles/dart-vm/native-extensions.md

 that contains the implementations of those functions.

 The Dart library specifies the native library using an `import` statement and the **dart-ext**: URI scheme.
-The URI must either be an absolute path like `dart-ext:/path/to/extension`, or only the name of the extension, like `dart-ext:extension`.
+As of 1.20, the URI must either be an absolute path like `dart-ext:/path/to/extension`, or only the name of the extension, like `dart-ext:extension`.
 The VM modifies the URI to add platform specific prefixes and suffixes to the extension name.
 For example, `extension` becomes `libextension.so` on Linux.
 If the URI is an